mosabami/modernize-app-ai-ready/exercises/ex-1/2-build-container.md

     ![yhdwim2f.png](../../media/yhdwim2f.png)

-   {: .note }
-   > It may take 2-3 minutes to build the container.
+   > 📓 It may take 2-3 minutes to build the container.

 1. Leave Visual Studio Code open.
 You’ll use the tool in the next task.